Can you use CBD while taking medication?

 Is CBD medicinal?

 At Vitality CBD, due to the UK regulations we can’t make any medicinal claims about the benefits of CBD to ensure you buy CBD.
 However, that doesn’t mean we can’t consider the health and safety implications of taking cannabidiol.

 Despite not being sold as a medicinal product, due to the way CBD interacts with the human body you still need to evaluate whether it might inhibit other medication you’re taking.
 The first port of call in this instance should always be asking your GP, but we’ve broken down the core science behind your biological balance.

 How CBD interacts with the body

 When using CBD, whether it’s CBD vape juices, using CBD oral oils or CBD topicals, the way it interacts with the body is largely the same.
 Whilst CBD is a cannabinoid produced within the hemp plant (more on that in our CBD guide) the human body already has a network of internally produced cannabinoids and receptors known as the endocannabinoid system (ECS).

 Since there is already a system in place within your body producing cannabinoids, CBD acts as an analog for these pre-existing endocannabinoids.
 This means that the receptors found throughout the ECS are the primary point at which CBD binds to the body.
-Think of CBD as a cut key that mirrors the shape of the body’s cannabinoids, and the ECS receptors as keyholes.
+Think of CBD as a key that mirrors the shape of the body’s existing keys (other cannabinoids), and the ECS receptors as keyholes.

 This system is essential to understanding how our body processes CBD.
 Like other compounds, including your medicine, CBD interacts with receptors throughout the body, before eventually being metabolised and eliminated.
 Since the body is a careful balance of chemicals and cannabinoids, introducing CBD alongside your medication can lead to them affecting each other.

 For more on the endocannabinoid system, read here.

 How medications interact & CBD